royalapplications/docs/src/r2022/royalserver/scripting/module-reference/module-windows-processes.md

 ## Examples

-- For all commands a destination password is required which is passed over as a securestring which is converted in PowerShell like this:
+- For all commands a destination password is required which is passed over as a secure string which is converted in PowerShell like this:

   ```powershell
   $destinationpassword = convertto-securestring -string "your-secure-password" -asplaintext -force